Job Status Dashboard

 queued | The job has been accepted and is waiting in the processing queue. |

-When a job fails the Job History dashboard is the first place to investigate.
+When a job fails, the Job Status Dashboard is the first place to investigate.
 The detail view for each failed job includes the full error message returned by the processing engine, the Job Description that was submitted, and the source file name.
 Common causes of job failures include:

 - A mismatch between the selected source profile and the actual file format (for example, selecting the Scenarist SCC profile for a file that is actually a TTML XML file).